Dear J K Rowling

 There are matters in life where rebellion is the only answer to right wrongs and secure justice.
 Some of the scorn independence supporters endure is akin to that women suffered when demanding the vote.
 We are a fringe group, ludicrous, fools, carrion- a term you likened us which I’ll come to later.

 Protest annoys those who hold power.
 It unsettles.
 They call it dissent in a pejorative sense.
 Looking objectively, historically and socially at Scotland’s chronic lack of genuine democracy, civic revolution is the only answer to remedy Scotland’s ills.
 Westminster will always resist unshackling constraints.
-But be assured, unlike dissaffected Londoners rioting and looting in the streets, we use the age-old peaceful ballot box.
-What is there not to admire about that?
+But be assured, unlike disaffected Londoners rioting and looting in the streets, we use the age-old peaceful ballot box.

 In addition, over a hundred distinguished academics, like the medical ones you cite, made public their confidence in a renewed Scotland and its grant awarding schemes and levels, and like those medical men, and your self, some are incomers.